OlgaUtochka/FSDK_docs/doc/tutorials/face_recognition_in_a_video_stream.md

 ## Setting Up the Project

-<li> In [Face Detection and Tracking in a Video Stream](face_detection_and_tracking_in_a_video_stream.md), we set only two parameters of Face SDK (a path to Face SDK and a configuration file name for the `VideoWorker` object).
+1. In [Face Detection and Tracking in a Video Stream](face_detection_and_tracking_in_a_video_stream.md), we set only two parameters of Face SDK (a path to Face SDK and a configuration file name for the `VideoWorker` object).
 However, in this tutorial, we need to set several more parameters: we will add a path to the database, a configuration file name with a recognition method, and FAR.
 For convenience, we'll modify several files.
 Specify all the parameters in the `FaceSdkParameters` structure.
 In `facesdkparameters.h`, specify the path to the `video_worker_lbf.xml` configuration file.

 **facesdkparameters.h**
 ```cpp